navariltd/cams-biometric/README.md

 **Fetching Historical Punch Logs:**
     - In case where you want to retrieve old/historical punch logs, we have a feature on cams biometric settings doctype.
-    -  To retrieve punch logs, navigate to the CAMS Biometric Settings in ERPNext.
+    -  To retrieve punch logs, navigate to the CAMS Biometric Settings in FrappeHR.
     -   Enter the `Start Date` and `End Date` fields to specify the range for the punch logs.
     -   Click on `Load Punchlog` to fetch the attendance records.
 So that you know, this feature is available depending on your CAMS subscription plan.